jsurya519/java-interview-prep/OOPS/ClassesAndObjects.md

 ## Anonymous Object

-An anonymous object is an object that is created without giving it a name.
+An anonymous object is an object that is created without giving it a name or reference variable.
 Anonymous objects are often used to create objects on the fly and pass them as arguments to methods.

 ```java
 import java.io.*;